MicrosoftDocs/PowerShell-Docs/reference/7.0/PSDesiredStateConfiguration/Invoke-DscResource.md

 ## NOTES

-Previously, Windows PowerShell 5.1 resources ran under System context unless specifically specified with user context using the key **PsDscRunAsCredential**.
-In PowerShell 7.0, Resources run in the users context, and **PsDscRunAsCredential** is no longer supported.
+Previously, Windows PowerShell 5.1 resources ran under System context unless specified with user context using the key **PsDscRunAsCredential**.
+In PowerShell 7.0, Resources run in the user's context, and **PsDscRunAsCredential** is no longer supported.
 Previous configurations using this key will throw an exception.

 ## RELATED LINKS